Healthy Homes Assessment Te Awa

 Draught Stopping Te Awa

-You don’t need to block gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the home warms and cools so that they are able to be closed and opened instead of instead of being stuck.
-We will check the windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure when the home warms and cools to allow them to be opened and closed rather than securing.
+We will examine all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections